Firstar’s Asset Management Services

-Firstar strives to help global investors allocate assets into real estate and business entities, owning and operating properties located in dynamic markets.
-Our portfolio objectives includes office, retail, multifamily, industrial, hospitality, restaurants, warehousing, and distribution, in North America.
-We maximize returns by focusing on real estate and business fundamentals—leasing, financing, development, construction, and property and facilities management.
+Firstar strives to help its global investors allocate assets into real estate and business entities in the dynamic international markets.
+We maximize returns by focusing on real estate and business fundamentals.
 Our long-term objective is to generate stable and growing distributions for our investors while protecting them against downside risk.

 Kuwait Investment Authority (KIA)

 The Kuwait Investment Authority (KIA) is the oldest sovereign wealth fund in the world which

 was established in 1953 with assets exceed $769 billion